renatomatz/Dal-io/docs/index.rst

         dp.Period("Y", agg_func=lambda x: x[-1]) + \
         dp.Change(strategy="pct_change")

-    cov = dp.Custom(lambda df: df.cov(), strategy="pipe")\
+    cov = dp.Custom(lambda df: df.cov(), strategy="pipe") \
         .with_input(annual_rets)

     exp_rets = annual_rets + dp.Custom(np.mean)

 That was a bit more challenging!
 Let's take it step by step.

 We started off defining a :code:`DateSelect` pipe (which we will use later) and passing it into a pipeline with other pipes to get a company's annual returns.
 Pipelines aggregate zero or more Pipe objects and pass in a common input through all of their transformations.
-This skips data integrity checking while still allowing users to control pipes inside the pipeline from the outside (as we will with :code"`time_conf`)
+This skips data integrity checking while still allowing users to control pipes inside the pipeline from the outside (as we will with :code:`time_conf`)

 We then added a custom pipe that applies the np.mean function to the annual returns to get the expected returns for each stock.